rouven0/TruckSimulatorBot/guide/driving.md

 **Job buttons**
 _New Job_ will provide you a with a new job that you will have to complete to get paid.
 _Show Job_ will show you your current job (if you have one).

-**Note**
-If you are inactive for more than 15 minutes, your truck will be stopped.